DAPSI-IDISS/semantic-crosswalk-editor/README.md

 The editor extension is composed of two parts: a language server extension and a client extension.
 The server uses the Language Server Protocol (LSP), a common protocol based upon JSON RPC v2.0.
 It is used to provide language service features to various code editors and not just Visual Studio Code but also Emacs and a host of other editors.

 Our client-side is predominantly TypeScript while our server (LSP) makes heavy use of Java.

+### Versioning
+Version control is the only reasonable way to keep track of changes in code, manuscripts, presentations, and data analysis projects.
+We use git.
+Visual Studio Code as a development basis for editiing tools convientiently provides a Git inferface out-of-the-box.
+The missing functionality (such as validation) are provided by our extension.

 ## High-level Concept

 * [Reused Free Open Source Software (FOSS) Modules - Standing on Shoulders of Giants](docs/Foss.md).